panoptic-labs/docs/docs/panoptic-protocol/liquidations.md

 1. The liquidatee's collateral is used to exercise the in-the-money options *and* pay the liquidator
 2. The bonus to the liquidator will be equal to zero if the price falls below `strike` - `CollateralRequirement`
-3. It will stay zero as the price decreases further.
+3. The bonus will stay at zero as the price decreases further.
-4. The liquidator will be compensated by the protocol loss and will be rewarded by not losing anything (as opposed to the rest of the liquidity providers which will share that loss amongst themselves
+4. The liquidator will be compensated by the protocol loss and will be rewarded by not losing anything (as opposed to the rest of the Panoptic Liquidity Providers who will share that loss amongst themselves)

-The goal of the liquidation system is to incentivize *Liquidity Providers* to be liquidators as well, since a healthy liquidation system means the pool will never incur a loss.
+The goal of the liquidation system is to incentivize *Panoptic Liquidity Providers* to be liquidators as well, since a healthy liquidation system means the pool will never incur a loss.